romeokienzler/c3/GettingStarted.md

 You can optionally install future tools with `dnf` by adding a comment `# dnf <command>`.

+If you want to install a `requirements.txt` file you need to consider two steps:
+First, you need to include the file as an additional file in the c3 command.
+Second, the Dockerfile is executed from root while the files are placed in the working directory.
+Therefore, use the command `pip install -r /opt/app-root/src/requirements.txt`.

 #### iPython notebooks

 - The operator name is the notebook file: `my_operator_name.ipynb` -> `claimed-my-operator-name`
 - The notebook is converted by `nbconvert` to a python script before creating the operator by merging all cells.
 - Markdown cells are converted into doc strings. shell commands with `!...` are converted into `get_ipython().run_line_magic()`.
-- The requirements of python scripts apply to the notebook code (The operator description can be a markdown cell).
+- The requirements of python scripts apply to the notebook code (The operator description can be the first markdown cell).

 #### R scripts